biafra/tkMOO-light-plugins/README.md

 > **`autoupdate.tcl`**
 >
 > A system to auto update plugins.
 It will check an online file with versions
-> and get the new ones.
+> and get the new ones right into your plugins directory.

 AWNS plugins update
 -------------------